Riverside Kitchen, KY 2019

 - the kitchen garden where volunteers grow many of the same vegetables and herbs that would have been part of meals served during the period.”

 Volunteers will enjoy onsite camping and gorgeous views of a Kentucky summer estate while helping fix up the roof of the small kitchen mentioned above.

 The Landing’s stupendous main house, overlooking the Ohio River.

 The Landing’s peaceful, even bucolic, grounds today share the story of one slice of American history.
 The kitchen, once staffed by enslaved African Americans, is just to the back of the main house – imagine the incredible labor, creating and carrying hot meals up to the house day in and day out.

 Scope of Work

-Volunteers will work alongside expert field staff to learn the skills necessary to undertake and accomplish this excellent preservation project.
-Plan to work at heights, either on scaffolding or safely harnessed in, for the majority of this project’s work.
+Volunteers worked alongside expert field staff to learn the skills necessary to undertake and accomplish this excellent preservation project.

 - Remove deteriorated shingles and decking: 15%

 - Reroof kitchen using 18″ wood shingles: 45%